Opticcss/Opticcss.github.io/_posts/2021-05-29-Jekyll at First Blush.md

 ## **2. YAML for Configuration**

-​	`YAML` syntax (`/ˈjæməl/`, a markup language) is of significant importance in manipulation of `Jekyll` `_config.yml`,  it saves the complexity of configuring the website by command-line.
+​	`YAML` syntax (`/ˈjæməl/`, a markup language[^2]) is of significant importance in manipulation of `Jekyll` `_config.yml`,  it saves the complexity of configuring the website by command-line.
 By setting the user-defined attributes, for example the configuration below specify the `UTF-8` encoding, the blog title and author, as well some copyright information.
 As for the URL, I'm planning to add one for myself, maybe when I grow up... `φ(゜▽゜*)♪`

 ```yaml
 encoding: UTF-8